Why Choose Us?

 This can be as simple as dressing minor wounds or providing more advanced First Aid procedures, such as cardiopulmonary resuscitation, or helping a person who is experiencing a serious asthma attack.

 Aside from medical attention, First Aid measures can provide much needed reassurance, until professional emergency personnel arrive.
 The importance of reassurance to the distressed casualty, cannot be overstated.

 HLTAID003 Provide First Aid is the entry level First Aid course taught at Australia Wide First Aid.
 Formerly known as Senior First Aid, this is by far the most popular First Aid training course and the minimum course requirement to qualify as a workplace First Aider.

 Difference between Standard First Aid and Emergency First Aid

-There are common competencies shared between these courses.
-Each course teaches the basics in terms of providing first aid and basic life support, and both include CPR in the training course.
+Common competencies are shared between these Perth First Aid courses.
+And all courses meet the requirements of our regulator and peak industry bodies.
+Each course teaches the basics in terms of providing First Aid and basic life support, and both include CPR.

 However, they differ in their duration and the scope of situations they handle.
 In particular, Emergency First Aid has an additional focus on providing specialised First Aid for infants and children in various emergency situations.

 The emergency First Aid course is specifically designed for staff employed in Education and Care settings.
 Successful students of this First Aid course would need to refresh their training and renew their qualification every 3 years.